-6.2 The Motivation for Variable Pay
+5.2 The Motivation for Variable Pay

-In Q8, we ask "Why do you offer the CEO variable pay?"
-Note that practitioners interpret variable pay as elements of flow pay that are sensitive to performance, and do not include the CEO's existing equity holdings.
+Table 10 asked "Why do you offer the CEO variable pay?"
+Practitioners interpret "variable pay" as elements of flow pay that are sensitive to performance, and thus do not include the CEO's existing equity holdings.

-Table 13 reports the results.
 The most popular response was "to motivate the CEO to improve long-term shareholder value" (89%/1.46 for directors and 87%/1.36 for investors).
-Thus, even though directors and investors believe that intrinsic incentives are the main motivators, financial incentives are important to reinforce them - in contrast to common arguments that they crowd them out.
+Thus, even though directors and investors believe that intrinsic incentives are the main motivators, financial incentives reinforce them - in contrast to common arguments that they crowd them out.
 Free-text fields and interviews suggest two reasons.
 First, intrinsic incentives may be insufficient.
-As one interviewee explained, only a "superhuman" CEO would be willing to perform at her very best without financial incentives.22 Second, intrinsic incentives may lead to CEO actions that do not increase firm value.
-Examples given by interviewees include increasing the scale of the business, R&D for scientific curiosity, or designing the highest-quality product even if a low-cost strategy would be more effective.
+As one interviewee explained, only a "superhuman" CEO would be willing to perform at her very best without financial incentives.
+21 Second, intrinsic incentives may lead to CEO actions that do not increase firm value.
+Examples given include increasing the scale of the business, R&D for scientific curiosity, or designing the highest-quality product even if a low-cost strategy would be more effective.

 The popularity of this response is interesting also because many CEOs have substantial equity holdings.
 Thus, even if financial incentives are needed, it is not clear why they need to be provided by variable pay.
 Interviews and free text fields provided three explanations.
-First, pay incentives are different from portfolio incentives because they provide recognition.23 Directors explained that variable pay is used "so the CEO would directly and quickly feel the impact of good and (where relevant) poor short-term performance" and "to recognize achievement - the retrospective acknowledgement of exceptional performance is important."
+First, pay incentives are different from portfolio incentives because they provide recognition.
+22 Directors explained that variable pay is used "so the CEO would directly and quickly feel the impact of good and (where relevant) poor short-term performance" and "to recognize achievement - the retrospective acknowledgement of exceptional performance is important."

-22 Hartzell, Parsons, and Yermack (2010) show that even church clergy receive incentive pay, despite intrinsic motivation being presumably strong.
+21 Hartzell, Parsons, and Yermack (2010) show that even church clergy receive incentive pay, despite intrinsic motivation being presumably strong.

-23 A complementary explanation is that variable pay is immediately received and the CEO enjoys "realization utility" (Barberis and Xiong, 2012).
+22 A complementary explanation is that variable pay is immediately received and the CEO enjoys "realization utility" (Barberis and Xiong, 2012).
 Even though the CEO's equity holdings rise in value with good performance, the CEO cannot realize this gain for many years due to vesting and holding periods.